How It All Began

 While traveling in South Africa, in 2017, I started to notice that other travel bloggers were actually making a living from their blogs.
 In fact, their blogs were actually their jobs.
 So, I had a moment in which I thought: “Oh, okay.
 I’m already doing this as a hobby, but maybe I could monetize it as well?”

 At the end of that trip, I told myself: “Okay, go home, get a decent computer, and let’s really try to do this.”
 Before this, I was updating my blog on my phone, which was just not going to work if I wanted to scale the project.
-Seeing other people earn money from their blogs showed that making money from a travel blog was possible.
+Seeing other people monetize travel content showed that making money from a travel blog was possible.

 In 2018, I had attracted around 3,000 readers in a few months.
 At that point, I wasn’t anywhere near making money, but I was quite ambitious.
 I knew that I loved to travel and I loved writing.
 So, if I could do them together to earn a living, I wouldn’t need to work in an office.